-Board Consideration of the Continuation of the Investment Management Agreement and Sub-Advisory Agreement
+Approval of the Investment Management Agreement and Sub-Advisory Agreement

-At a meeting of the Board of Trustees (the "Board") held on September 7-8, 2023 (the "Meeting"), the Board, including a majority of Trustees who are not "interested persons" within the meaning of Section 2(a)(19) of the 1940 Act (the "Independent Trustees"), approved the continuation of the investment management agreement between First Trust Capital Management L.P. (the "Investment Manager") and the Fund (the "Investment Management Agreement") and the sub-advisory agreement among the Investment Manager, the Fund and Infinity Capital Advisors, LLC (the "Sub-Adviser" and, together with the Investment Manager, the "Advisers") (the "Sub-Advisory Agreement" and, together with the Investment Management, the "Advisory Agreements").
+At the meeting of the Board of the Trustees (the "Board") held on September 10-11, 2024 (the "Meeting"), the Board, including a majority of Trustees who are not "interested persons" within the meaning of Section 2(a)(19) of the Investment Company Act of 1940 (the "Independent Trustees"), approved the continuation of the investment management agreement between First Trust Capital Management L.P. (the "Investment Manager") and the Fund (the "Investment Manager") and the Fund's sub-advisory agreement among the Investment Manager, the Fund and Infinity Capital Advisors, LLC, the Fund's sub-adviser (the "Sub-Adviser" and together with the Investment Management Agreement, the "Advisers").

 In advance of the Meeting, the Board requested and received materials from the Advisers to assist them in considering the approval of the Advisory Agreements.
 Among other things, the Board reviewed reports from third parties and management about the below factors.
-The Board did not consider any single factor as controlling in determining whether to approve either Advisory Agreement.
-Nor are the items described herein all encompassing of the matters considered by the Board.
+The Board did not consider any single factor as controlling in determining whether or not to approve the Advisory Agreements.
+Nor are the items described herein all-encompassing of the matters considered by the Board.

-The Board engaged in a detailed discussion of the materials with management of the Advisers.
-The Independent Trustees then met separately with independent counsel for a full review of the materials.
-Following this session, the full Board reconvened and after further discussion determined that the information presented provided a sufficient basis upon which to approve the Advisory Agreements.
+The Board engaged in a detailed discussion of the materials with management of the Investment Manager.
+The Independent Trustees then met separately with independent counsel to the Independent Trustees at the Meeting for a full review of the materials.
+Following these sessions, the full Board reconvened and after further discussion determined that the information presented provided a sufficient basis upon which to approve the Advisory Agreements.

-Nature, Extent and Quality Of Services
+Nature, Extent and Quality of Services

 The Board reviewed and considered the nature and extent of the investment advisory services provided by the Advisers to the Fund under the Advisory Agreements, including the selection of Fund investments.
 The Board also reviewed and considered the nature and extent of the non-advisory, administrative services provided by the Advisers to the Fund, including, among other things, providing office facilities, equipment, and personnel.
 The Board reviewed and considered the qualifications of the portfolio managers and other key personnel of the Advisers who provide the investment advisory and administrative services to the Fund.
 The Board determined that the Advisers' portfolio managers and key personnel are well-qualified by education and/or training and experience to perform the services for the Fund in an efficient and professional manner.
-The Board also took into account the Advisers' compliance policies and procedures, including the those used by the Investment Manager to determine the value of the Fund's investments.
+The Board also took into account the Advisers' compliance policies and procedures, including those used by the Investment Manager to determine the value of the Fund's investments.
 The Board concluded that the overall quality of the advisory and administrative services provided to the Fund was satisfactory.